komentify/docs/howtouse.md

 Add this script to the end of your `<body>` tag and replace `{appId}` with the id you see in your dashboard.

-`elementId` is the wrapper element that the comment component is placed in.&lt;br&gt;
+`elementId` is the wrapper element that the comment component is placed in.
+&nbsp;

 When omitted, the comment component will be placed where the `<script>` was inserted.